Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - AWS Service Catalog
 - AWS CodeDeploy

 **Explanation:**
-"AWS CloudFormation" is correct.
+AWS CloudFormation is correct.
 It provisions multi-tier resources using templates.
-"AWS Config" is incorrect; it tracks resource configurations.
+AWS Config is incorrect; it tracks resource configurations.
-"AWS Service Catalog" is incorrect; it manages approved products, not deployments.
+AWS Service Catalog is incorrect; it manages approved products, not deployments.
-"AWS CodeDeploy" is incorrect; it automates code deployments.
+AWS CodeDeploy is incorrect; it automates code deployments.

 ---